mahtokamal/cybesecurityprojects/Cloud_Project/Serverless Monitoring and Observability with AWS Lambda & CloudWatch Logs.md

 # Serverless Monitoring and Observability with AWS Lambda & CloudWatch Logs
+**What is Serverless computing?** <br>
+AWS serverless computing is a cloud-native model where developers build and run applications without managing servers or underlying infrastructure.
+AWS automatically handles all server management, scaling, availability, and security, so teams can focus on code and business logic.<br>

+**Important Features:** <br>
+- **No server management:** Developers do not provision or maintain servers; AWS handles everything invisibly.
+- **Automatic scaling:** Apps scale up or down based on demand, with AWS dynamically providing resources.
+- **Pay-for-use pricing:** Costs are based only on actual usage (“per execution”), not pre-provisioned capacity.
+- **Built-in fault tolerance and availability:** AWS ensures high uptime without manual intervention.

+**How Serverless Computing Works?** <br>
+- Developers write and deploy code as discrete "functions" or microservices.
+- These functions remain dormant until an event triggers them (like an HTTP request, file upload, or database update).
+- The cloud provider automatically allocates resources as needed, runs the code, and deallocates infrastructure when done—scaling to zero when not in use.
+- Billing is based only on execution time and resource usage, not on pre-provisioned or idle capacity

 ## 1. Hands-on AWS serverless lambda functions
 ### 1.1 How to Create AWS lambda functions?
 - open the function page with lambda console (type "lambda" in the search field and enter)